The 360 S9 is a high-end robot vacuum with LIDAR navigation. But how well does it clean? We put it to the test to find out.

 To set up the app, it only takes a few minutes and a WiFi connection (2.4 GHz).
 Simply install the app onto your smartphone and then follow the prompts to pair the vacuum to your phone.

 Once paired, you can enable other smart controls like Amazon Alexa or Google Assistant.
 Set up zoned cleanings for even more usability—there’s a ton of options.

-Alright, so specs, features, and performance aside… is the 360 S9 worth the money?
+Alright, so specs, features, and performance aside… is the 360 S9 worth it?

 Overall, I would say yes.

 This robot is definitely more of a higher-end models.
 It is a little pricer, but also easy to use, had solid cleaning performance, and a lot of smart integration as well.